 The fix: For people who are diagnosed with IBS, it's about getting to the root of the problem.
 Your doctor can work with you to build up the good bacteria you need with probiotics, and add digestive enzymes to help break down food so it's not just sitting around in your gut causing inflammation, explains Sachar.
 Brown says it could be helpful to try a gluten-free or low gas-producing diet, like FODMAP, as it can help reduce bloating and help get any unnecessary weight gain under control.

-While a smaller appetite and excessive weight loss are common symptoms of both Crohn's disease and ulcerative colitis (both of which are incurable chronic inflammatory conditions), the exact opposite can happen as soon as someone gets put on a treatment that involves steroids - which is usually the first step in trying to find a medication that works for you, says Sachar.
+While a smaller appetite and excessive weight loss are common symptoms of Crohn's disease — an incurable chronic inflammatory conditions — the exact opposite can happen as soon as someone gets put on a treatment that involves steroids, which is usually the first step in trying to find a medication that works for you, says Sachar.